Follow us on Facebook

 This season's Roundball Classic will begin on Friday, 3/31 at a new venue, South Hagerstown HS, with a new event and the return of an alumni rivalry.
 The Future Stars Youth Showcase featuring the top 14U players in the region will kickoff the night, followed by the Men's Legends Classic pitting North vs South, will follow at 7:30PM

 All the high school all-star games will begin on Saturday, 4/1 at Hub Arena starting at noon.
-Two senior girls all-star games and five boy's senior all-star games are scheduled.
+Two senior girls all-star games and three boy's senior all-star games are scheduled.

 2016 Boys Showcase Game